Drum kit: Five-piece

-The five-piece kit is the full-size kit and the most common configuration used across various genres and styles.
-It adds a third tom to the four-piece kit, making three toms in all.
-A fusion kit will normally add a 14" tom, either a floor tom or a hanging tom on a stand to the right of the bass drum; in either case, making the tom lineup 10", 12" and 14".
-Having three toms enables drummers to have a low-pitched, middle-register and higher-pitched tom, which gives them more options for fills and solos.
+The five-piece kit is the full-size kit and is the most common configuration for various genres and styles, including pop, rock, jazz fusion and even electronic music.
+It adds a third tom to the four-piece kit, making for three toms in all.
+A fusion kit will normally add a 14" tom, either a second floor tom or a hanging tom on a stand to the right of the bass drum; in either case, making the tom lineup 10", 12" and 14".
+Having three toms enables drummers to have high-, middle-, and low-pitched toms, which gives them more options for fills, solos, and breaks.

-Other kits will normally have 12" and 13" hanging toms plus either a 14" hanging tom on a stand, a 14" floor tom, or a 16" floor tom.
-In the 2010s, it is very popular to have 10" and 12" hanging toms, with a 16" floor tom.
+Other kits will normally have 12" and 13" hanging toms and either a 14" hanging tom on a stand, a 14" floor tom, or a 16" floor tom.
+It is common to have 10" and 12" hanging toms, with a 16" floor tom.
 This configuration is often called a hybrid setup.
-The bass drum is most commonly 22" in diameter, but rock kits may use 24", fusion 20", jazz 18", and in larger bands up to 26".
-A second crash cymbal is common, typically an inch or two larger or smaller than the 16", with the larger of the two to the right for a right-handed drummer, but a big band may use crashes up to 20" and ride up to 24" or, very rarely, 26".
+The bass drum is most commonly 22" in diameter, but rock kits may use 24", fusion 20", jazz 18", and, in larger bands, up to 26".
+A second crash cymbal is common, typically an inch or two larger or smaller than the 16" one, with the larger of the two to the right for a right-handed drummer.
+A big band drummer may use crashes up to 20" and a ride up to 24" or, very rarely, 26".
 A rock kit may also substitute a larger ride cymbal or larger hi-hats, typically 22" for the ride and 15" for the hats.

-Most five-piece kits, at more than entry level, also have one or more effects cymbals.
-Adding cymbals beyond the basic ride, hi-hats and one crash configuration requires more stands in addition to the standard drum hardware packs.
-Because of this, many higher-cost kits for professionals are sold with little or even no hardware, to allow the drummer to choose the stands and also the bass drum pedal he/she prefers.
+Most five-piece kits, except for entry-level, also have one or more effects cymbals.
+Adding cymbals beyond the basic ride, hi-hats, and one-crash configuration requires more stands, in addition to the standard drum hardware packs.
+Because of this, many higher-cost kits for professionals are sold with little or no hardware, to allow the drummer to choose the stands and bass drum pedal they prefer.
 At the other extreme, many inexpensive, entry-level kits are sold as a five-piece kit complete with two cymbal stands, most often one straight and one boom, and some even with a standard cymbal pack, a stool, and a pair of 5A drum sticks.
-In the 2010s, digital kits are often offered in a five-piece kit, usually with one plastic crash cymbal triggers and one ride cymbal trigger.
+In the 2010s, digital kits were often offered in a five-piece kit, usually with one plastic crash cymbal trigger and one ride cymbal trigger.
 Fully electronic drums do not produce any acoustic sound beyond the quiet tapping of sticks on the plastic or rubber heads.
-The trigger-pads are wired up to a synth module or sampler.
+Their trigger-pads are wired up to a synth module or sampler.